-While Chico's rings up 100% of its sales in the US, the fast-growing chain operates several White House/Black stores in Canada (a new market for Chico's).
+While Chico's rings up almost all of its sales in the US, the fast-growing chain operates several White House/Black stores in Canada (a new market for Chico's).
 The chain's largest US markets are California, Florida, and Texas, which combined are home to about a quarter of its stores.

 To drive traffic to its stores and websites Chico's relies on national print and broadcast campaigns, email and direct marketing, social media (Facebook and Twitter) and other outreach programs.
 It also utilizes loyalty programs to retain customers.
-The company spent more than $152 million in fiscal 2014 (ended January), up from $145 million the prior year.
+The company spent more than $153 million on advertising and promotions in fiscal 2015 (ended January), up from $152 million the prior year.

 Canada is a relatively new market for the company.
-After opening three White House/Black shops there in fiscal 2014, Chico's is making its north-of-the-border debut in fiscal 2015.
 Beyond physical stores, the company is taking a multichannel approach to growth, investing in website functionality to improve the online shopping experience.

 Chico's was founded in 1983 by ex-chairman Marvin Gralnick and wife Helene.